To be eligible to vote, you must be registered on the electoral list!

 To vote by mail, you must apply by contacting the returning officer.

-Any application to vote my mail must be received no later than the 11th day prior to the day set for the election, which is October 27, 2021.
+Any application to vote my mail must be received no later than the 11th day prior to the day set for the election.

 How you apply and the validity of your application will vary depending on your situation: